Credit Card Icon

 Recovery from Pterygium Surgery: Key Considerations

-Recovery from pterygium surgery typically spans several weeks and necessitates attentive care.
+Recovery from pterygium surgery generally spans several weeks and necessitates attentive care.
 We understand that in the initial days following surgery, you may observe redness, swelling, and mild discomfort.
 Adhering to post-operative instructions is crucial.
 This includes:

 1. Using prescribed antibiotic eye drops for the first week